ashleycampion/IrisDataSetProject/README.md

     <img src="./plots/boxPlots/petalLength.png" alt="Box Plot for Species vs. Petal Length" title="Box Plot for Species vs. Petal Length")>
 </div>

-However, these box plots only tells us what the histograms have already told us: that of the four variables in the dataset petal length is likely to be the best [discriminant](#discriminat) for the species of an iris flower.
+However, these box plots only tells us what the histograms have already told us: that of the four variables in the dataset petal length is likely to be the best <a href="#discriminant">discriminant</a> for the species of an iris flower.
 As Jay-Z once said: 'on to the next one'.

 ### Scatter Plots